RoTak00/esncard_loyalty/README.md

 # ESNcard Loyalty App

-Last update: 06.10 - Added some ChatGPT written installation guides for Windows 11 and Linux.
+Last update: 11.10 - Added controllers for the frontend pages and set up a mock authentication system with custom middlewares.

 ## Overview